ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/run-a-node/index.md

 - [Besu](https://github.com/hyperledger/besu/releases)
 - [Erigon](https://github.com/ledgerwatch/erigon#usage) (Doesn't provide a pre-built binary, has to be compiled)

-It is also worth noting that client diversity is an [issue on the execution layer](https://clientdiversity.org/), with Geth being run on a supermajority (>66%) of all Ethereum nodes.
-It is recommended that readers on this page consider running a minority execution client.
+It is also worth noting that client diversity is an [issue on the execution layer](/developers/docs/client-diversity/#execution-layer).
+It is recommended that readers consider running a minority execution client.

 ##### Consensus clients